AURA

 When a project-root .env exists, auramaxx publish generates a blank .env.example from its keys and excludes the real .env from the npm package surface.

 auramaxx publish now emits a signed package integrity manifest into the published package surface.
 AuraMaxx verifies that manifest before launch, including exact file hashes plus published metadata such as npm name/version/description, authored identity/window metadata, and publish-time icon/build identity records.
 Packages published outside auramaxx publish will not carry that manifest and are not treated as safe by auramaxx play <game>.
 AuraMaxx also pins the signer fingerprint on first successful launch and refuses later signer changes for the same published package name.
+Do not hand-edit the generated wrapper script or replace the publish lane with a custom script unless you also plan to replace that verification model, because AuraMaxx checks the published wrapper/package contract during play and related published-game commands.
 For the trust model and remaining limits, see docs/published-game-security.md.

 Large Self-Hosted Assets